learn-co-curriculum/phase-0-pac-1-js-data-types/README.md

 ### Objects

-JavaScript objects are a collection of properties enclosed in curly braces (`{ }`), similar to a hash in Ruby or a dictionary in Python.

-The properties can point to values of any data type &mdash; even other objects:
+A JavaScript object, unlike the types we've looked at so far, is a _collection_ of data rather than a single value.
+An object consists of a list of properties, wrapped in curly braces `{}` and separated by commas.
+Each property in the list consists of a name &mdash; also known as a `key` &mdash; which points to a value: `"name": "JavaScript"`.
+The example below has four properties, with the names (or `key`s) "name", "createdBy", "firstReleased", and "isAwesome":

 ```js
 {